BirjuVachhani/target_mate/README.md

 - Tracks per day average working hours based on already tracked hours.
 - Displays today's progress in system tray on desktop.
 - Integrates with system tray on desktop for quick controls.
+- Notifications support.
+Shows a notification for daily and monthly achieved goals.

 ## Supported Platforms